Jack Nystrom

 Who?

 A second year CS/EE student at UC Santa Cruz.
-I'm interested in all things technology but especially systems programming and electronics.
-I am currently the Firmware Lead for Formula Slug!
+I'm interested in tons of things but especially systems programming and electronics.
+I am currently the Firmware Lead for Formula Slug.
 I am also a passionate Linux / neovim user and NixOS addict...
 But when I'm not at my computer or in the lab I also occasionally mountain bike, play tennis, and enjoy the sun and Santa Cruz mountains.

-I go by bvngee on the internet .
-Read more here!
+I go by bvngee on the internet.
+More here!

 What?

-Here are a bunch of other projects I care about, past and present:
+Here are a bunch of projects I care about, past and present:

-- NixOS config: my journey into Linux, learning how OS's work from the bottom up, and my descent into madness trying to build the perfect dev environment
+- NixOS config: The culmination of my years of using and configuring Linux, learning how OS's work, and my descent into madness trying to build the perfect dev environment

 - SAR project: I helped construct/organize my highschool's brand new electronics class, leading to tons of fun research, embedded programming, and debugging.
 This is the result of that!

-- This website! (source): Written and hosted from scratch using only Astro, nginx, and some bash.
+- bvngee.com!: Written and hosted from scratch using only Astro, nginx, and some bash.
 Custom automated deployment, manual SSL, etc (see this blog post).

-- CoordinateMod and AntiAutoJump: my first two Minecraft mods, somewhere around 16k total downloads (circa 2020)
+- CoordinateMod and AntiAutoJump: My first two Minecraft mods.
+Got around 16k downloads (circa 2020)

 How?